Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

 Moreover, we find that both $E_{\mathcal{N}}$ and $T^*$ behave non-monotonically with the squeezing parameter $r$ (Fig. \ref{fig:coh_split_entanglement}c).
-The system exhibits entanglement for both large ($r > 1$) and small ($r < 0.2$) squeezing, but the entanglement and the regime of entanglement are strongly suppressed at intermediate squeezing values ($0.2 < r < 1$).
+The system exhibits entanglement for both large ($r > 1$) and small ($r < 0.4$) squeezing, but the strength and the regime of entanglement are strongly suppressed at intermediate squeezing values ($0.4 < r < 1$).
 This can be understood from the initial correlation in Eq. \eqref{eq:init_corr}.
-As the source of the entanglement is the initial squeezing in the relative phase, setting $r> 1$ ($r<1$) would enhance (suppress) the squeezing and thus increase (decrease) the entanglement.
-But crucially, when $r$ is very small (e.g. $r<0.2$), we are in the opposite regime wherein the density fluctuation is squeezed and so entanglement re-emerge \tm{through the second term in Eq. \eqref{eq:log_neg_split}}.
+As the source of the entanglement is the strong correlation between the two phase fields (suppression of the relative phase fluctuation), setting $r> 1$ ($r<1$) would enhance (suppress) this correlation.
+But when $r$ is very small (e.g. $r<0.4$), we are in the opposite regime where the density fields are strongly correlated (relative density fluctuation is suppressed) and so entanglement re-emerge through the second term in Eq. \eqref{eq:log_neg_split}.